Precision limit under weak coupling with an ancillary qubit: Effects of imprecise control

 In Eq.~(\ref{U}), we have set $\alpha=x$ for the direction of phase encoding.
 With a small angle deviation from the $x$ axis, denoted by $\delta$, the encoding operator becomes

 up to the second order of $\delta$.
-With the ancillary qubit $|\varphi\rangle=|+\rangle$ and the optimal conditions of the probe state and the joint-evolution time in Eqs.~(\ref{probeOptimal}) and (\ref{optimal time}), the unnormalized output state in Eq.~(\ref{output state}) becomes
+With the ancillary qubit $|\varphi\rangle=|+\rangle$ and the optimal conditions of the probe state in Eq.~(\ref{probeOptimal}), and the joint-evolution time in Eq.~(\ref{optimal time}), the unnormalized state in Eq.~(\ref{output state}) deviates by replacing $R_x(\theta)$ with $R'_x(\theta)$.
 The relevant probability $\mathcal{N}_{\theta,\pm}$ is still given by Eq.~(\ref{probability measurement result}).
 Using Eqs.~(\ref{QFI pm}) and (\ref{QFI optimal}), the full quantum Fisher information under the large-$N$ limit reads,